pgangwani/react-portfolio/README.md

 Hi!
 I'm Pawan.
 I'm a full-stack software developer based in India.

 I'm comfortable throughout the stack, but my passion lies in the front end, at the intersection of code and design.
-I currently build software for JCpenney .
+I currently build software for customer account management at JCPenney.

 ---